6 min read

 Why not INFP?

-The INFP is guided by Fi — internal values, deeply felt moral orientation, a vision of how the world should be.
-Somerville was not primarily a moralist or a visionary in the value sense.
+The INFP is guided by Fi — values, moral orientation, a vision of how the world should be.
+Somerville was not a moralist.
 She was not driven by what ought to be true; she was driven by what was true and why.
-Her intellectual project was structural and logical, not ethical or imaginative in the INFP mode.
-She cared about accuracy more than meaning, about coherence more than beauty.
+Her project was structural and logical, not ethical or imaginative.
+She cared about accuracy more than meaning, coherence more than beauty.
 Those are Ti values, not Fi values.

 Why not ENTP?

-The ENTP leads with Ne and is more socially oriented, more comfortable with debate and intellectual sparring, more interested in generating new ideas than in building coherent internal frameworks.
-Somerville was deeply introverted in her work style — she needed solitude to think, worked slowly and methodically rather than in bursts of improvisation, and was uncomfortable with public recognition.
-Her polymathic curiosity has an ENTP flavor, but the underlying orientation was Ti-dominant: she needed to understand thoroughly, not merely to generate interesting possibilities.
+The ENTP leads with Ne — comfortable with debate and intellectual sparring, interested in generating new ideas rather than building coherent internal frameworks.
+Somerville needed solitude to think, worked methodically rather than in bursts of improvisation, and was uncomfortable with public recognition.
+Her polymathic curiosity has an ENTP flavor, but the underlying orientation was Ti-dominant: she needed to understand thoroughly, not merely generate possibilities.

-The essential distinction is between logic as a tool and logic as a home.
-For the INFP, the inner world is organized by values; for the ENTP, ideas are exciting because they open possibilities.
-For Somerville, the internal logical framework was the primary reality — the thing she was actually building when she worked.
+The essential distinction: logic as a tool versus logic as a home.
+For Somerville, the internal logical framework was the primary reality.
 The mathematics was not a means to an end; it was the thing itself.
-That orientation — Ti as the primary cognitive mode — makes her unmistakably INTP.